philfung/add-to-homescreen/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Edge Case Support
-- IOS (Safari App)
-- Android (Chrome App)

-Users on other device apps or desktop will be shown an error message.
+Users not on add to homescreen supported mobile browsers or on desktop will be shown a message to redirect to a supported browser.

 Desktop users:
 <img width="384" alt="error-modal-desktop" src="https://github.com/philfung/add-to-homescreen/assets/1054593/83c07702-15b6-4bd3-a362-1b846ab381a7">